Summary of the editorial process

 Final submission and acceptance

-For the final revision, authors should use the revision link to the online submission system provided in the decision letter to upload a final version of the text with all the requested format changes and electronic files of the final figures at high resolution.
+For the final revision, authors should use the revision link to the online submission system (http://mts-natecolevol.nature.com/) provided in the decision letter to upload a final version of the text with all the requested format changes.
+Electronic files of the final figures, at high resolution, should be uploaded or sent separately via ftp.

-When all remaining editorial issues are resolved, the paper is formally accepted.
-The received date is the date on which the editors received the original (or if previously rejected, the resubmitted) manuscript.
+When all remaining editorial issues have been resolved, the paper is formally accepted.
+The received date is the date on which the author submitted the original (or if previously rejected, the resubmitted) manuscript.
 The accepted date is when the editor sends the acceptance letter.

-Contributors are sent proofs and are welcome to discuss proposed changes with the editors, but Nature Communications reserves the right to make the final decision about matters of style and the size of figures.
+Authors are sent proofs and are welcome to discuss proposed changes with the editors, but Nature Ecology & Evolution reserves the right to make the final decision about matters of style and the size of figures.

-In cases where editors did not invite resubmission, authors are strongly advised to submit their paper for publication elsewhere, although it is possible for authors to ask the editors to reconsider a rejection decision.
+Even in cases where editors did not invite resubmission, some authors ask the editors to reconsider a rejection decision.
 These are considered appeals, which, by policy, must take second place to the normal workload.
+Although we strive to provide a decision on an appeal within 14 days, on some occasions it may take several weeks.